gimox/json-routing/README.md

 **The basic concepts.**
 Create a json file with your routing config and add code logic in a external file called *controller*  creating a MVC style structure.

-I follows the Expressjs 4 routing standards, helping the developer to speedy the routes creation and organization.
+I follows the Expressjs 4 routing standards, helping the developer to speedy the routes creation and project organization.

 Proposed Structure